coq/coq/doc/sphinx/proof-engine/tactics.rst

      Defined.

-.. exn:: invalid argument
+.. exn:: Invalid argument.

    The tactic ``refine`` does not know what to do with the term you gave.

-.. exn:: Refine passed ill-formed term
+.. exn:: Refine passed ill-formed term.

    The term you gave is not a valid proof (not easy to debug in general).
 This message may also occur in higher-level tactics that call ``refine`` internally.

-.. exn:: Cannot infer a term for this placeholder
+.. exn:: Cannot infer a term for this placeholder.
+   :name: Cannot infer a term for this placeholder. (refine)

-   There is a hole in the term you gave which type cannot be inferred.
+   There is a hole in the term you gave whose type cannot be inferred.
 Put a cast around it.

 .. tacv:: simple refine @term